ewfx/gaied-data-dudes/artifacts/demo/presentation.md

 -- Manual email sorting is slow and error-prone.

 -- Traditional OCR solutions struggle with scanned documents.
+-- The manual.
+Triage process requires a team of gatekeepers and time consuming, sometimes its inefficient and error prone when volume is large

 ### Solution Overview & Architecture
 ```bash